Eliza Griswold: Professional life

 Eliza Griswold graduated from Princeton University in 1995 and studied creative writing at Johns Hopkins University.
 Prior to post-secondary education, she graduated from St. Paul’s School in Concord, New Hampshire.

 Griswold has written extensively on the "war on terror".
 She won the first Robert I. Friedman Prize in Investigative Journalism in 2004, for "In the Hiding Zone", about Pakistan's Waziristan Agency.
-She worked with Pakistani journalist Hayatullah Khan, who acted as her handler.
+She worked with later murdered Pakistani journalist Hayatullah Khan, because, as she said, “he followed the story, no matter the personal cost.”

 Griswold published Wideawake Field, a book of poetry, on May 17, 2007.

 A second book, The Tenth Parallel: Dispatches from the Fault Line Between Christianity and Islam, is a travelogue about the regions of the world along the line of latitude where Christianity and Islam clash.
 In 2011 Griswold was awarded the J. Anthony Lukas Book Prize for The Tenth Parallel.
 She was also a 2012 Guggenheim Fellow.

 In 2011 in The New York Times Magazine, Griswold published an investigative report, "The Fracturing of Pennsylvania", which investigated the environmentally-questionable practices of fracking companies such as Range Resources, based in Texas.
 In 2015 for The New York Times Magazine, she wrote about the demise of Christianity in the Mideast.

 Griswold was a 2014 Ferris Professor at Princeton University and currently teaches at the Arthur L. Carter Journalism Institute at New York University as a Distinguished Writer in Residence.

 In 2015, Griswold's translation from the Pashto of I Am the Beggar of the World: Landays from Contemporary Afghanistan won the PEN Award for Poetry in Translation.

 Griswold won the 2019 Pulitzer Prize for General Nonfiction for her book Amity and Prosperity: One Family and the Fracturing of America.

 In 2020, Griswold published her second book of poetry, If Men, Then, which appeared in The New Yorker and Granta, was profiled by the Poetry Foundation, was listed as New and Noteworthy by The New York Times and was one of Vogues most anticipated books of 2020.

+In 2024, Griswold's next book, A Circle of Hope: Reckoning with Love, Power, and Justice in an American Church was published by Farrar, Straus & Giroux.
+It was longlisted for the National Book Award for Nonfiction.

 Family

 Eliza Griswold is the daughter of Phoebe and Frank Griswold, the 25th Presiding Bishop of The Episcopal Church.
 She is married to journalist and academic Steve Coll.
-Steve Coll is the dean of the Graduate School of Journalism at Columbia University, which hosts the prizes, and a Pulitzer board member since 2012.
+Steve Coll is former dean of the Graduate School of Journalism at Columbia University, which hosts the Pulitzer Prizes and a Pulitzer board member since 2012.
 She was previously married to Christopher Allen.